 - Seize opportunity.
-The critical shortfall of tech-savvy talent opens up an opportunity for you to secure a better future.
-Go for it.
-Embrace technology!
+The critical shortfall of tech-savvy talent opens up an opportunity for you to secure a lucrative career.

 Technology has become a primary driver of nearly every industry.
 Employers are searching for tech-savvy graduates who understand how to leverage the power of technology to solve problems in their chosen field of study.
 So go ahead – make yourself indispensable.

 - Minor in Applied Computing – Web Design Track